-- (e) in the case of a public office other than a Member, state that in a report to the President of the Executive Council. - (12) Where the Speaker of the Legislative Assembly receives a report from the Ethics Commissioner pursuant to subsection (11), the Speaker shall lay the report before the Legislative Assembly and the Legislative Assembly may, after considering the report, - (a) find the Member referred to in subsection (9) in contempt of the Legislative Assembly pursuant to section 10 of the Legislative Assembly Act, or - (b) order the Member referred to in subsection (9) to pay to the Member against whom the allegation was made the costs of the proceeding incurred by the Member against whom the allegation was made, or both.
+- (11), the Speaker shall lay the report before the Legislative Assembly and the Legislative Assembly may, after considering the report, - (a) find the Member referred to in subsection (9) in contempt of the Legislative Assembly pursuant to section 10 of the Legislative Assembly Act, or - (b) order the Member referred to in subsection (9) to pay to the Member against whom the allegation was made the costs of the proceeding incurred by the Member against whom the allegation was made, or both.

-- (13) Where the President of the Executive Council receives a report from the Ethics Commissioner pursuant to subsection (11), the President of the Executive Council may take such appropriate measures as may be determined by the President of the Executive Council including, where applicable, discharge or termination of appointment. - 15 Section 25(1) and (2) are repealed and the following is substituted: - 25(1) A report by the Ethics Commissioner to the Speaker of the Legislative Assembly under section 23(8)(a) or to the President of the Executive Council under section 23(8)(b) shall set out - (a) the facts found by the Ethics Commissioner, and - (b) in the case of a Member, the Ethics Commissioner's recommendation for the sanction, if any, that the Legislative Assembly may impose on the Member for the breach. - (2) In the case of a Member, the Ethics Commissioner may
+- (13) Where the President of the Executive Council receives a report from the Ethics Commissioner pursuant to subsection (11), the President of the Executive Council may take such appropriate measures as may be determined by the President of the Executive Council including, where applicable, discharge or termination of appointment. - 15 Section 25(1) and (2) are repealed and the following is substituted: - 25(1) A report by the Ethics Commissioner to the Speaker of the Legislative Assembly under section 23(8)(a), to the Leader under section 23(8)(b) or to the President of the Executive Council under section 23(8)(c) shall set out - (a) the facts found by the Ethics Commissioner, and - (b) in the case of a Member, the Ethics Commissioner's recommendation for the sanction, if any, that the Legislative Assembly may impose on the Member for the breach. - (2) In the case of a Member, the Ethics Commissioner may recommend any one of the following sanctions: - (a) that the Member be reprimanded; - (b) that a penalty be imposed on the Member in an amount recommended by the Ethics Commissioner;